 - Briefly describe climate and meteorology, focusing on what will most affect air quality.

-- Describe current air quality status of the area for both state and federal criteria pollutants.
-Include a chart of air quality standards for reference.
-Here is a chart that may be useful: ARB air quality standards chart (PDF) (30KB)
+- Describe current air quality status of the area for both state and federal criteria pollutants: ARB ambient air quality standards.

 - List air quality monitoring stations and recent data (generally the last 3 years) in the project area, and any other localized air quality-related information pertinent to the air quality analysis.